-On February 24, 2006, during the budget speech in Parliament, Mr Lalu Prasad stated, "By starting 23 tons axle load BOXN freight trains on identified routes, we have made our presence amongst the few countries which run heavy axle load trains....
-It has been decided to run 25 tons axle load trains on two routes, for the first time in the Indian sub-continent, in the coming year as a pilot project."
+On February 24, 2006, during the Budget speech in Parliament, Mr Lalu Prasad stated, "By starting 23 tons axle load BOXN freight trains on identified routes, we have made our presence amongst the few countries which run heavy axle load trains....
+It has been decided to run 25 ton axle load trains on two routes, for the first time in the Indian sub-continent, in the coming year as a pilot project."

-The 22.9 tons axle load trains were permitted to be run at a maximum speed of 60 kmph owing to track and bridge limitations.
-Speed also being a determinant of throughput, it would be important to understand the trade-off between permitted speed and the axle load, especially when the newer wagons had the inherent potential of 100 kmph speed, but the track and bridges did not.
-MT said, "most of the wagons still had a maximum speed limit of 75 kmph.
+The 22.9 ton axle load trains were permitted to be

+run at a maximum speed of 60 kmph owing to track and bridge limitations.
+Speed also being a determinant of throughput, it would be important to understand the trade-off between the permitted speed and the axle load, especially when the newer wagons had the inherent potential of 100 kmph speed, but the track and bridges did not.
+MT said, "Most of the wagons still had a maximum speed limit of 75 kmph.
 Because of various operating constraints, the average freight train speed was only 23 kmph and thus the speed restriction would not really matter."

-The railway minister, in his letter of March 27, 2006, urged GMs immediate identification of remaining sections on which traffic amenable to higher axle load of CC+6 tons with additional loading tolerance of 2 tons and sections on which traffic of CC+8 tons and additional loading tolerance of two tons should be permitted separately.
-He further advised them to ensure immediate processing of such cases and permitting running of higher axle load trains before the beginning of the next financial year.
+The Railway Minister, in his letter of March 27, 2006, urged the GMs for immediate identification of the remaining sections on which traffic amenable to a higher axle load of CC+6 tons with an additional loading tolerance of 2 tons and sections on which traffic of CC+8 tons and an additional loading tolerance of two tons should be permitted separately.
+He further advised them to ensure immediate processing of such cases and permitting the running of higher axle load trains before the beginning of the next financial year.

-After validation of assessment based on the probabilistic models, further increased axle loading was cleared.
-With this, the Rates Circular No 41 of 2006 dated May 10, 2006 was issued providing for the extension of the pilot project with increased scope (Exhibit 12) for one more year until June 30, 2007.
-Apart from this, the circular increased the scope of loading in certain additional wagon types and additional routes, and specified the chargeable weight in net tons to be loaded by the customer (rather than the earlier specified carrying capacity (CC) plus extra loading which made the loadability a function of the tare weight of the wagon).
+After validation of the assessment based on the probabilistic models, further increased axle loading was cleared.
+With this, the story was back to the Rates Circular No. 41 of 2006 dated May 10, 2006, providing for the extension of the pilot project with increased scope (Exhibit 1) for one more year until June 30, 2007.